 To kick-start the VWI, the Netherlands is running an international We Value Water campaign from World Water Day (22 March) throughout 2021.
 What is water worth to you?

 The maritime sector has launched a campaign to stimulate a sustainable blue economy in which productive and healthy oceans play a central role to addressing some of the global challenges we face.
 If you are an expert in the maritime sector, join us to help shape the maritime future: request the Maritime Future is NOW. campaign sticker.
-Or go to our toolkit for more Maritime Future is NOW. campaign materials.
+Find out more about the campaign by registering in our toolkit, where we have ready-to-use marterials for your Maritime Future is NOW. campaign.

 The concept of Smart Cities is a continuous journey, not a final destination.
 As our cities change at such a rapid pace, it is difficult to predict what citizens would need and wish for in the upcoming 30 years.
 The Netherlands believes that the only way to boost sustainable urban development and build inclusive and future-proof cities, is by working together and learning from each other.